hguzzi/ProteinContactNetworks/README.md

   1. spectral clustering: extract clusters from a graph with a clustering approach based on the Laplacian matrix eigenvectors following the guidelines given    in: A tutorial on spectral clustering [1];
   2. embedding+clustering: uses one of the embedding algorithm in the GEM library [2] and then apply spectral clustering;
   3. community detection: uses one of the community detection algorithm in the cdlib library [3].

+The main objective of PCN Miner are:

+(i) identify the putative allosteric paths and regions in protein structures so being of help in the design of allosteric drugs;

+(ii) allow the user to hypotize the functional effect of mutations;

+(iii) recognise funtional domains in proteins.

 Supported Algorithms: